 Halftime, Simmons Bank Liberty Stadium

-TSU's Aristocrat of Bands and JSU’s Sonic Boom of the South take the field for a halftime show you won’t want to miss.
+UAPB's Marching Musical Machine of the Mid-South and TSU’s Aristocrat of Bands take the field for a halftime show you won’t want to miss.

 Classic 5th Quarter